-For the second consecutive year, Disrupt Africa is releasing comprehensive data on the tech investment ecosystem across Africa, contained in the DISRUPT AFRICA AFRICAN TECH STARTUPS FUNDING REPORT 2016.
+For the seventh consecutive year, Disrupt Africa is releasing data on the tech investment ecosystem across Africa, contained in the African Tech Startups Funding Report 2021.

-- Detailed information on funding activity in eight African countries;
+- Detailed information on funding activity in seven African countries;

 - Figures on the number of deals per location, and average deal sizes;

 - Data on growth in funds and deals over the past six years;

 - Tracking of acquisitions in 2021.